 North Carolina Psychology Licensure Requirements

-In North Carolina, psychology licenses are issued through the North Carolina Psychology Board.
-To obtain a license to practice psychology, you will need to complete certain educational requirements, submit an application to the Board, acquire supervised post-doctoral clinical experience, and pass a national exam and a state exam.
-Because this can be a complex process, we’ve provided instructions below to help you navigate it.
-On this page, you’ll find a step-by-step guide to obtaining a psychology license in North Carolina.
-This includes some of the most commonly asked questions about becoming licensed, such as:
+In North Carolina, psychology licenses are issued through the North Carolina Psychology Board (the Board).
+To obtain a license to practice psychology, you will need to complete certain educational requirements, acquire supervised post-doctoral clinical experience, and pass a national exam and a state exam.
+Because this can be a complex process, we’ve provided this step-by-step guide to obtaining a psychology license in North Carolina.

-Three Steps to Becoming a Psychologist in North Carolina
+How to Become a Psychologist in North Carolina

 1. Earn a bachelor’s degree and (optionally) a master’s degree in psychology.